lelong37/kendo-angular-typed/README.md

 For this article we'll refactor the Kendo UI Diagram Sample Application (http://demos.telerik.com/kendo-ui/html5-diagram-sample-app) to TypeScript using AngularJS.
 This will be good sample to work with because it has a long list of Kendo UI widgets that is used in this sample app.
 With this we can illustrate working with a vast amount of Kendo UI widgets with TypeScript and AngularJS.

-First off, let's go ahead and address separation of concerns, we'll go ahead and separate the view (presentation) from the any logic and place that logic in the view model along with any other view like responsibilities like widget initializing and data-binding as well.

 Note: In TypeScript there is the notion of static typing your data types, and from what I've seen, most teams usually just fully qualify whatever their typing.
 However for this article we'll go ahead and alias most of Kendo UI typing's so that there shorter, cleaner and for sake of brevity of this article.
 Again, you can skip the aliasing of the namespaces step here and fully qualify everyting if you wanted to.

-e.g. Initializing an ObservableArray by fully qualified namespace
+Initializing an ObservableArray by fully qualified namespace
 ```js
 var myArray = new kendo.data.ObservableArray([]);
 ```
-e.g. Initializing an ObserverableArray by aliased namespace,
+Initializing an ObserverableArray by aliased namespace,
 ```js
 import ObserverablleArray = kendo.data.ObservableArray; // aliased
 var myArray = new ObserverablleArray([]); // initialized w/ alias
 ```

+First off, let's go ahead and address separation of concerns, we'll go ahead and separate the view (presentation) from the any logic and place that logic in the view model along with any other view like responsibilities like widget initializing and data-binding as well.

 ## Abstraction with TypeScript Interfaces (optional)
 As a general best practice, we like to create an interface for every ng Controller/ViewModel and place it in the same file as the implementation of the Controller.
 Why?
 A few important reasons why: